JaviContre/CSE440/README.md

 2. Implementing, training, and testing the perceptron.
 Dataset Loading

 I imported the data and split it into training and testing sets.
-The following lines load the UCI ML Breast Cancer Wisconsin (Diagnostic) Data Set, which contains 569 cases of tumors (each represented by 30 measurements).
+The code loads the UCI ML Breast Cancer Wisconsin (Diagnostic) Data Set, which contains 569 cases of tumors (each represented by 30 measurements).
 I split this data into 500 training cases and the rest for testing.

 Perceptron Model